mfeckie/mfeckie.github.io/_posts/2016-01-18-Lightning-Deploys.md

 Although I wrote a bunch of code that I eventually threw away, I learned a ton along the way.
 There's a wonderful joy in deleting code (for me at least!).
 The less code it takes to implement a solution, the fewer entrypoints for bugs.

 In an upcoming post I'll share my deployment strategy where I use exrm for hot code deploys and ansible for automation.

-# Shameless plug

-I'm a consultant application developer with [ThoughtWorks](http://www.thoughtworks.com) and if you would like us to work with you and your company, reach out at <mailto:mfeckie@thoughtworks.com>

-In the meantime, Elixir and Ember all of the things :)